djud6/SWE-project/README.md

 ### Dependency Installation

-Ensure djanogo is installed in the virtualenv: pip i django
+Ensure django is installed in the virtualenv: pip i django

 If you encounter issues installing dependencies: